x1n32-How-to-Guide/coding-tasks-awesometeam/Task1.md

 ### Keywords:
 Open this file in the GitHub editor/ Gitpod (Task1.md file) - match keywords with definitions.
 Copy and Paste.<br>
+ **complete**
 Keywords:
-- Java
+- Java - A programming language
-- Method
+- Method - A subprogram which can be called many times
-- Class
+- Class - A 'Cookie Cutter' which can make objects of that type
-- Integer
+- Integer - A whole number
-- Float
+- Float - A number that can use decimals

 Definitions:
 - A programming language